dgraph-io/dgraph/wiki/content/design-concepts/index.md

 A server can respond to both `AppendEntries` and `RequestVote`, without checking current configuration.
 This mechanism allows new servers to participate without officially being part of the cluster.
 Without this feature, things won't work.

 When a new server joins, it won't have any logs, and they need to be streamed.
 To ensure cluster availability, Raft allows this server to join the cluster as a non-voting member.
 Once it's caught up, voting can be enabled.
-This also allows the cluster to remove this server in case it's too slow to catch up, before giving voting rights ''(sort of like getting a green card to allow assimilation before citizenship is awarded providing voting rights)''.
+This also allows the cluster to remove this server in case it's too slow to catch up, before giving voting rights *(sort of like getting a green card to allow assimilation before citizenship is awarded providing voting rights)*.

 {{% notice "tip" %}}If you want to add a few servers and remove a few servers, do the addition before the removal.
 To bootstrap a cluster, start with one server to allow it to become the leader, and then add servers to the cluster one-by-one.{{% /notice %}}